Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/index.md

 * A **global** plugin applies to all services, routes, consumers, and consumer groups in a control plane.

 In both cases, plugins are managed within a specific control plane.
 If you need a plugin to apply to multiple control planes, configure a plugin instance separately for each one, or create a [control plane group](/konnect/gateway-manager/control-plane-groups/).

-Open the **Plugins** menu from within a control plane to access its list of plugins:
+Open the **Plugins** menu from within a control plane to access and manage its list of plugins:

 ![List of plugins in a control plane](/assets/images/docs/konnect/konnect-plugin-list.png)